 A ruptured degreaser introduced trichloroethylene (TCE) into groundwater at an industrial facility in Stephenville, TX.
-Groundwater near the source zone (30m by 15m) had TCE concentrations near 500 mg/L, suggesting that un-dissolved contaminant was present.
+Groundwater in monitoring wells near the source zone (30m by 15m) had TCE concentrations near 500 mg/L, suggesting that un-dissolved contaminant was present.
 Aqueous phase TCE and c-1,2-DCE had migrated 150 m down gradient with little vinyl chloride (VC) or ethene.
 Site lithology consisted of 1 m of coarse fill over silty sand.
-Groundwater was about 2 m below ground surface.
+Typically, groundwater was about 2 m below ground surface.